LorenzoLeva/MicromouseSim/Readme.md

 ## Documentation
 The full documentation can be found in the `./app/docs/sphinx_doc/_build/html` and can be viewed in every browser by opening the [index.html](app/docs/sphinx_doc/_build/html/index.html) file.
+The folowing comand can be used to open the docs from the terminal `open app/docs/sphinx_doc/_build/html/index.html`

 ### Documentation convention
 In this project we use the Google documentation Style.
 Here an [Example](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).